nucypher/nucypher/docs/source/guides/federated_testnet_guide.rst

 Stage C | Run the Node (System Service Method)
 ----------------------------------------------
-*NOTE - This is an alternative to the “Interactive Method”.*
+*NOTE - This is an alternative to the “Interactive Method” and assumes you're using systemd.*

 1. Create Ursula System Service

-Use this template to create a file named  ursula.service and place it in */etc/systemd/system/*.
+Use this template to create a file named *ursula.service* and place it in */etc/systemd/system/*.

 .. code::